 It is palpable that day just how close we really are, and always have been, however I am not quite sure yet in that moment how to fully “embrace” him.

-The Green Book is the bridge I built for us, Doktor Jung.
+This book is the bridge I built for us, Onkel Carl.

 It is my way of embracing you, so our close bond will always remain –